 Regional burns expose us to all types of weather.
 Burning Man faces the unique challenge of camping in the desert — Summerisle Burn challenges us to be prepared for summer camping in Pennsylvania.
 What can you expect?
 Anything.
 That means sunny days and chilly nights, light rain, heavy rain, wind, hail, cold.
-One day you might be happy running free in a tank top.
+One day you might be happy running free in a tank top (or nothing at all).
 That night, you might be wrapped up in a sleeping bag with three layers of pajamas cuddling for warmth.

 One thing most burners have in common: we’re proud of our ability to survive unpredictable weather, outdoors, without trips to the local store for last minute items — and we do so with style while having a great time.
 That’s the heart of radical self-reliance!
 Showing up prepared (and the process of getting prepared) teaches us how to take care of ourselves responsibly, so that we can make the most of our time burning together.

 How can you up your Radical Self-Reliance quotient?
 Plan ahead and be prepared for dramatic changes.
 A good question to ask yourself: what kinds of things do you pack beyond the obvious “umbrellas, sweatshirts and raincoats”?
 How are you planning to prepare for wind?
 Do you have good stakes for your tent and shade structures?
 Do you have an extra tarp?
 How will you survive a cold night if temps drop into the 40s?
-(And once you’re acing these questions, I ask you to dream even bigger: how can I help others handle these situations?
+(And once you’re facing these questions, perhaps dream even bigger: how can I help others handle these situations?
 Can my camp provide covered space, firepits, burn barrels?
 Is this something I can contribute?)

 Summer burns in the northeast almost always run the risk of a little (or a lot!) of rain.
 Here is a non-exhaustive list of suggestions to get you well on your way to being waterproof:

-- Waterproof your tent and clothing (the spray can stuff from Shoe Carnival is said to be good enough.)
+- - Waterproof your tent and clothing (the spray can stuff is said to be good enough.)

-- Pack some warm cocoa, hot cider, miso soup.
-YUMMY during cool rainy camping adventures.
+- - Pack some warm cocoa, hot cider, instant ramen, etc.

-- Rain gear like a jacket with hood, over-pant rain pants, umbrellas, etc.
+- - Rain gear - a jacket with hood, over-pant rain pants, umbrellas, etc.

 Rain isn’t the only likelihood.
 You should also prepare your structures for wind.
-When high winds pick up, EZ Up shade tents that aren’t firmly staked down can go flying and become dangerous.
+When high winds pick up, pop-up tents and pavilions that aren’t firmly staked down can go flying and become dangerous.
 Are you bringing a dome or other large shade structure?
 Make sure you secure your tent to the ground in a way that it will not come loose.
 Buy higher quality stakes than the simple metal ones that come with your tent (groundhog stakes, playa staples, and hooked rebar are all great options).
-Wind over time will cause your tent to move up and down and side to side, therefore your ground stakes need to be checked frequently to see if they are working.
+Wind over time will cause your tent to move up and down and side to side, therefore your ground stakes need to be checked frequently to ascertain they are working.

 Properly angle your stakes and guylines.
 If wind is up-rooting the pegs, use longer ones, and remember to hammer them in so that the point is closer to the tent than the head.